-• The arbitrator may, as part of the arbitration process, attempt mediation with the municipalities. \$708.36(2)
+· The arbitrator may, as part of the arbitration process, attempt mediation with the municipalities. s708.36(2)

-The arbitrator may consider the services and infrastructure provided for in other frameworks to which the municipalities are parties, the consistency of services provided to residents, equitable sharing of costs among municipalities, environmental concerns within the municipalities, and the public interest.
+• The arbitrator may consider the services and infrastructure provided for in other frameworks to which the municipalities are parties as part of the negotiation.
+Arbitrators can look at consistencyof services provided to residents, equitable sharing of costs among municipalities, environmental concerns within the municipalities, and the public interest.